vespertilian/apex-typescript-binary-deps/readme.md

 $ apex init
 ```

 Add extra options from `project.json_stub` to generated `project.json` to include the runtime, handler and hook options.

+Add profile to `project.json`

-Deploy the functions:
+*Deploy the functions:*

 ```
 $ apex deploy
 ```

-Try it out:
+*Try it out:*

 ```
 $ apex invoke axios